dpkp/kafka-python/README.rst

 *************

-KafkaConsumer is a high-level message consumer, intended to operate as similarly as possible to the official 0.9 java client.
-Full support for coordinated consumer groups requires use of kafka brokers that support the 0.9 Group APIs.
+KafkaConsumer is a high-level message consumer, intended to operate as similarly as possible to the official java client.
+Full support for coordinated consumer groups requires use of kafka brokers that support the Group APIs: kafka v0.9+.

 See <http://kafka-python.readthedocs.org/en/master/apidoc/KafkaConsumer.html>
 for API and configuration details.